$X_0(2900)$ and its spin partners production in the $B^+$ decay process: Numerical Results and Discussions

 \subsection{Coupling Constants}

-Before we estimate the branching fraction of $B^+ \to D^+ X_0(2900)$, some relevant coupling constants should be further clarified.
-The coupling constant of $X_0(2900)\bar{D}^\ast K^\ast$ could be estimated by compositeness conditions in the molecular frame.
-In Ref.~\cite{Xiao:2020ltm}, the author estimated the decay properties of $X_0(2900)$ in the molecular frame and found the measured width of $X_0(2900)$ could be well reproduced.
-In the considered model parameter range, the coupling constant $g_{X_0}$ was estimated to be about 9.0.
+Before we estimate the branching ratio of $B^+ \to D^{(*)+} X(2900)$, some relevant coupling constants should be further clarified.
+The coupling constant of $X(2900), \tilde{X}_{1,2}$ with their components could be estimated by compositeness conditions in the molecular frame.
+In Ref.~\cite{Xiao:2020ltm}, the author estimated the decay properties of $X_0$ and $\tilde{X}_{1,2}$ in the molecular frame and found the measured width of $X_0(2900)$ could be well reproduced.
+In the considered model parameter range, the coupling constants $g_{X_0}$ and $g_{\tilde{X}_{1,2}}$ was estimated to be approximately 9.11 GeV, 3.84 and 16.28 GeV, respectively.